Sharpening Handbook Logo

 Henrik Franck Stampe provided a set of instructions for adding a 40/40 grind using a Tormek grinder.

 Flute Note: The bowl gouge sold by Ashley Harwood has a parabolic flute.
 Feedback I've seen regarding this grind shape has noted that the parabolic flute seems to work best for this grind.
+Additional feedback I've read is that a U-shaped flute does not work well with this grind.

 40° 60°